nucypher/nucypher/docs/source/architecture/character.rst

    .. note::

-      Even though Bob can decrypt the encrypted treasure map, since each re-encryption fragment is encrypted for a specific Ursula, Bob never has access to the plaintext re-encryption fragment.
+      Bob can decrypt the encrypted treasure map, but since each re-encryption fragment is encrypted for a specific Ursula, Bob never has access to any re-encryption fragment in plaintext form.

 Enrico::Encrypt